Your Automatic Server Update to Plesk 17.8

 How does the auto-update affect partners?

 We understand that some of our partners offer managed hosting and have many customizations on their servers.
 To avoid impact on their business, we’ll have exceptions for their servers to spread out rolling of updates over time.
 You’ll receive direct contact or email before we start any auto-update process for partners.
-Check our online documentation portal soon for the process of how such updates will work for partners.
+Check the dedicated blog post for the process of how such updates will work for partners.

 Can you backup before the Plesk 17.8 auto-update?

-There is no trigger to do the backup right before auto-update happens, but you can configure daily backups, and/or backup and update manually before the auto-update happens.
+There is no trigger to do the backup right before Plesk update happens, but you can configure daily backups, and/or backup and update manually before the auto-update happens.